 Through the report, we can see that the potential to develop and grow the AI-powered virtual assistant market is on fast-paced growth.
 For every different domain, we have a different approach for the implementation of IVA.

 For better service and business development, enterprises demand effective customer engagement, hence the growing number of virtual assistants to be implemented in different products.

 Currently, the intelligent virtual assistant market is majorly driven by the BFSI industry vertical, owing to its higher adoption and increasing IT investment.
 However, automotive & healthcare are the most lucrative vertical segments and are likely to maintain this trend during the forecast period.

 How can voice annotation help the IVA?

 As Virtual Assistant appears in almost every aspect of life, including calling, shopping, music streaming, consulting, etc., the requirement for voice data processing continues to grow.
-Besides the speech to text and text to speech annotation, more advanced forms of part of speech tagging or phonetics annotation are also of high demand.
+Besides the speech to text and text to speech annotation, more advanced forms of part of speech tagging or phonetics annotation are also in high demand.

 - Text-to-text: Text-to-text annotation is not necessarily directly related to the operation of IVA.
 Nevertheless, labeled texts help the machine understand the natural language of humans.
 If not done properly, the annotated texts can lead a machine to exhibit grammatical errors or wrongly understand the queries from customers.

 - Speech-to-text: Speech-to-text annotation transcribes audio files into text, usually in a word processor to enable editing and search.
-Voice-enabled assistants like Siri, Alexa, or Google Assistant are the fine examples for this.
+Voice-enabled assistants like Siri, Alexa, or Google Assistant are fine examples for this.

 - Text-to-speech: Text-to-speech annotation enables the machine to synthesize natural-sounding speech with a wide range of voice (male, female) and accents (Northern, Middle and Southern accent).